-Assistant Professor Prapanpong Khumon (PhD) is Vice Dean at School of Law, University of the Thai Chamber of Commerce, Thailand.
+Assistant Professor Prapanpong Khumon (PhD) is an Associate Dean of School of Law, University of the Thai Chamber of Commerce, Thailand.
 He is the President of Academy of Public Enterprise Policy, Business and Regulation (APaR).
 He also acts as an Expert Committee in the Personal Data Protection Committee of Thailand.

-Professor Khumon has published a number of scholarly articles on cross-border data protection and trade in services in international journals, including the law and development review and Asian Journal of WTO and International Health Law and Policy.
+Professor Khumon has published a number of scholarly articles on cross-border data protection and trade in services in a number of academic journals, including the law and development review and Asian Journal of WTO and International Health Law and Policy.

 We give innovators and regulators a forum in which to explore, debate and agree the best policies and regulatory frameworks for widest societal benefit.